briandowns/simple-httpd/README.md

 ## Usage

 ```
-Usage of ./simple_httpd:
+Usage of ./simple-httpd:
-  -d string
-    	domain name to use with TLS
   -p int
     	bind port (default 8000)
-  -t	enable TLS (default :443)
+  -t string
+    	enable TLS with domain name to use with TLS
 ```

 ### Examples